 The best solution is to use traditional limestone mortars, with some modern improvements, to repair any damage.
 The downside is that these are almost exclusively manufactured in Europe, as the demand is far greater there considering the volume of historic limestone buildings is significantly greater.
 However, a solution is at hand.
-There are a few stonemasons in Australia that import these mortars directly from the European manufacturers and are experts in repairing limestone.
-One of the leading experts in this field is Kernowstone, a stonemason company that originated in Cornwall in the south west of England.
-They are proven experts in all aspects of stonemasonry, but especially limestone restoration work.
+There are a few stonemasons in Australia that import these mortars directly from European manufacturers and are experts in repairing limestone.
+One of the leading experts in this field is Kernowstone, a stonemason company that originated in Cornwall in the southwest of England.
+They are proven experts in all aspects of stonemasonry, especially limestone restoration work.
 And if you’re interested in finding a stonemason in Australia who specializes in limestone restoration work, you may want to check out this directory from the Stonemasonry Industry Association of Australia

 The most important thing to take away from this is that limestone buildings need protecting, so if you or anyone you know is looking at undertaking any repair work to one, please consult the experts first.